It’s good news for those who wish to connect with citizens, voters and constituents via the most important communication channel of our time: text.

 Now that the Supreme Court has closed the book on the legal questions that had surrounded text messaging under the TCPA, we remain focused on the phone carriers and their developing plans to regulate traffic over their networks, to further codify our industry-leading delivery rate for our clients’ traffic.

-Bottom line: the best is yet to come!
-There will be some changes, but we see huge upsides for our clients.
+The best is yet to come!
+There will be some changes due to the new TCPA rules, but we see huge upsides for our clients.
 This is just another chapter in our ongoing mission to ensure that text messaging remains an open, reliable and effective channel for our clients.

 We will be in touch as we further digest today’s ruling and implement the plan we outlined above.